class142/ne-rs485/README.md

 | /pump |  switch pump on/off |
 | /in |  switch indoor light on/off |
 | /out |  switch outdoor light on/off |

+## Disclaimer

+All names, trademarks, and copyrights belong to the respective manufacturers.

+This project has been created for demonstration purposes only, to show how the RS485 bus can be interfaced.
+The authors of this project do not claim any ownership over the names, trademarks, or copyrights of the respective manufacturers.